-Books, clothes, lingerie, perfumes, shoes, music – they’re all expensive.
+Books, clothes, lingerie, perfumes, shoes, music, the queen accoutrements – they’re all expensive.
 Can’t be helped.
 Some things are worth paying for.
 And myself is definitely worth it.

 Charge it to my card, please.

-The best part of financial independence is not needing to account to someone else.
+The best part of financial independence is not needing to answer to someone else.

 A modern Indian woman is an Indian woman still.
 Family will always be important.
 On our own terms now.
 And yes, the credit card ad was right.
 There are things that money can’t buy, some things that are priceless such as the satisfaction of being able to do such things for them.